Adamskoullos/TraderDashboards/README.md

 - Home:
     - Hero Image with headline attention grabber
     - Leading down to the introduction section with text and embedded video
-    - Leading on to section with 4 embedded videos each one a short presentation of each dashboard
+    - Leading on to demo video
     - Below that a testimonial carousel with a couple of rotating testimonials
-    - Just before the footer a short text with a contact button taking the user to the contact page
+    - After the carousel the call to action buttons for the contact and subscribe pages
+    - Above the footer the industry logos
+    - Directly beneath is the social media links then the footer
 - Intraday-Dash:
-    - Tickers/mini charts showing the net change since previous close (Dollar index, Bitcoin, Gold, Brent, Ftse, Dax)
+    - Top 3 mini charts showing the Dollar index and risk off assets Gold and Bitcoin
-    - 5 minute mini charts showing real-time price action for (Dollar index, WTI oil, Gold, S&P, Russell, Nasdaq)
+    - Middle 3 mini charts showing risk assets Crude oil, FTSE 100 and DAX
+    - Bottom 3 mini charts showing US indexes Russell 200, S&P 500 and Nasdaq 100
     - Live stream economic calendar showing US, UK and European price sentsitive releases
     - Aggregated live news feed showing price sensitive events
 - Index-Dash:
-    - Daily end of day charts for Brent oil, Gold, S&P, Russell, Dow, Nasdaq including 50 and 20 day simple moving average indicators
+    - Daily end of day charts for Brent oil, Gold, S&P, Russell, Dow, Nasdaq
-    - 15 minute derivative chart for each of the above showing 24 hour data including the equivalent 5 day moving average and the 20 period moving average
+    - 15 minute derivative chart for each of the above showing 24 hour data
 - Sector-Dash:
-    - The same chart set up as the Index-Dash but using the US sector ETF products
+    - A daily chart for each of the US sector ETF's (using the SPDR ETF's as these are the most traded and products)
 - Stock-Dash:
     - Daily and 15 minute chart with fully accissible features so users can change the product and undertake stock specific analysis

 ## Interactive Elements
 - Main nav bar (top):
+    - Logo and Title on the top left of each page to be link for home page
     - Home (landing page)
     - Dashboards drop down menu:
         - Intraday-Dash
         - Index-Dash
         - Sector-Dash
         - Stock-Dash
-    - Help Guide (link to live pdf)
     - Contact
     - Subscribe
+    - Help Guide (link to live pdf)
 - Nav bar (bottom):
-    - Copyright and TradingView text
+    - Copyright and Powered By text
 - Home:
     - Top nav bar taking the visitor directly to any other page and dashboard (opening in new tab)
     - Nav bar tabs to have subtle hover effects and clearly highlight the active page
     - Hero section
     - The introduction section has a video, click to watch.
     - Below that the demonstration video, click to watch
-    - The section below that has the testimonial carousel
+    - The section below that has the rotating testimonial carousel
     - Then the call to action contact and subscribe section
-    - Then the footer
 - Intraday-Dash:
     - The navbar and footer are the same as the home page and for all pages
     - The charts can be focused by zooming in and out by hovering over and using the scroll wheel
     - The economic calendar can be viewed per day or week and scrolling to view more items
-    - The news feed can be targeted by clicking on the different tabs (stocks, economy etc)
+    - The news feed can be targeted by clicking on the different tabs (stocks, economy etc) Users can click on the article to open full article in new tab
 - Index-Dash:
     - Charts can be focused, indicators can be used, levels and trend lines can be used
 - Sector-Dash:
     - Same as Index-Dash
 - Stock-Dash:
-    - Same as Index-Dash + Tickers can be changed
+    - Same as Index-Dash + Tickers can be changed.
+This means that users can analyse any product they choose and undertake multiple time-frame analsysis quickly and easily
-    - Product table can be manipulated to sort for different factors to identify stocks to analyse
 - Contact:
     - From any page the visitor can click on the contact tab within the top nav bar and go to the contact page
     - Background image